-Child sexual violence and sexual harassment
+Child sexual violence and sexual harassment between Children in Schools and Colleges.

 Sexual violence and sexual harassment can occur between two children of any age and sex.
 It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.
+We should assume it is happening in our school.